arsenal-12/CodeClauseInternship_Build-a-basic-chat-application-using-WebSockets/README.md

 Create a pull request and describe your changes.

-#License
+## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.